biocatiit/website/content/pages/users_howto_saxs_design.rst

 significant amount of your sample elutes in other peaks, further increase your concentration to compensate.

-Note: In SEC-SAXS, if your sample has concentration dependent aggregation that prevents you from achieving the high concentrations needed, you may be able to compensate by increasing your load volume.
+Also, for SEC-SAXS, if your sample has concentration dependent aggregation that prevents you from achieving the high concentrations needed, you may be able to compensate by increasing your load volume.